-B2B Ecommerce Has a New Attitude
+B2B eCommerce Has a New Attitude

-new_attitudeWhether it is retail or wholesale the sole objective of any business owner is to make sales and improve profitability.
-What is B2B ecommerce and how is it different from B2C?
+Whether it is retail or wholesale, the sole objective of any business owner is to make sales and improve profitability.
+What is B2B eCommerce, and how is it different from B2C?
 The key differences between B2C and B2B are pretty simple, although the revenues generated are vastly different.

 B2C (Business to Consumer)